ESKYoung/cookiecutter-machine-learning/README.md

 Finally, [create an empty GitHub repository without any optional files][github-create-repo], or [create a blank project on GitLab without any optional files][gitlab-create-repo] and follow the instructions to push your first commit.
+Note that CI/CD workflows are built with GitHub Actions; GitLab CI/CD is not currently supported.

 ### Requirements